 6. Reinstall the app

 If resetting the app doesn’t fix it, the next step is to uninstall it completely and then reinstall it.
-You can use the CleanMyMac X Uninstaller to uninstall it — just choose Uninstall instead of Reset at step 4 above.
+You can use the CleanMyMac’s Applications tool to uninstall it — just locate an app in the list of all apps in the Uninstaller tab and click Uninstall.
 Once it has uninstalled, download it from wherever you downloaded it originally and install it.

 7. Repair your startup disk